lesterchan/wp-dbmanager/README.md

 ## Changelog
 ## Version 2.66
+* NEW: Uses wp_mail() to send email instead of PHP mail()
+* NEW: New From E-mail, From Name & Subject template
-* FIXED: Issues with email from field if site title contains , (comma).
+* FIXED: Issues with email from field if site title contains , (comma)
 * FIXED: Notices

 ### Version 2.65